Don’t miss these deals in Lookfantastic’s Black Friday sale

-Lookfantastic Black Friday sale 2023: Up to 50% off skincare, make-up and more
+Lookfantastic Black Friday sale 2023: Up to 50% off Sol de Janeiro, Pat McGrath, Olaplex and more

-Beauty lovers, rejoice, as the Black Friday sales have finally arrived.
-If you’re looking for the best deals on perfume, skincare, make-up and haircare, you need to know about Lookfantastic’s shopping event because the beauty retailer has gone all out this year.
+Beauty-lovers, rejoice, as the Black Friday sales have finally arrived.
+If you’re looking for the best deals on perfume, skincare, make-up and haircare, you need to know about Lookfantastic’s shopping event, as the beauty retailer has gone all out this year.

-And for those trying to cop a Christmas-related bargain, you might be surprised to learn that a number of the best beauty advent calendars are also sitting within the sale section.
+For those trying to cop a Christmas-related bargain, you might be surprised to learn a number of the best beauty advent calendars are also sitting in the sale section.
 Mac, By Terry, OPI and Armani are just a handful of seasonal countdowns that have been discounted.

 To save you from scrolling through the mammoth amount of Black Friday deals, we’ve rounded up the savings you need to know about now.
 From cult favourite moisturiser to a top-rated hair tool, we’ve got you covered.